ManifoldFR/mask-degradation/README.md

 ![](assets/penetration_gaussian_prior.png)

-`test_comparison_polar` compares the impact of accounting for polarization effects in the penetration model.
+`test_comparison_polar.py` compares the impact of accounting for polarization effects in the penetration model.

 ## References